 These are some of my thoughts about teaching high school mathematics.
-Trying a #teach180 blog this year and reflecting to become my best teaching self. #MTBoS
+The purpose of this blog is to help me reflect and become my best teaching self. #MTBoS #iteachmath

 Tuesday, April 24, 2018